 This article explains how to use WinDbg in case of an Active Server Pages

 You can use WinDbg to further debug the component to find the actual line

 Install WinDbg from the Microsoft Platform SDK.

 in your compiler and compile the debug version with the .pdb files.
 The debug symbols (.pdb files) for your custom component should be placed in the same folder as the .dll file, and when you use WinDbg make sure the source files for your component are available on the server.
-To use WinDbg, follow these steps:

 For more information on remote debugging with WindDbg, click the following article numbers to view the articles in the Microsoft Knowledge Base:

 Setting up for remote debugging

 How to set up a remote debug session using a modem

 How to set up a remote debug session using a null modem cable

 For more information on debugging components, see the following Knowledge Base articles: